 The idea behind product development rests on the premise of validated learning.
 Making a full-fledged product without knowing if their truly is a need is not the right practice.
 An MVP is a perfect approach to test the waters and build something that is scalable.

 So if you are a startup geek finding ways to jump on the digital wagon or someone who has just encountered their eureka moment, we will break down why you need to build an MVP.
+Although there is a new concept in the software development industry by the name of Exceptional Viable Product, the focus of development agencies is still heavily on the former.
+Let’s get a hang of MVP in detail.

 So, What really is an MVP?